DAGWorks-Inc/hamilton/examples/prefect/README.md

 For another workflow, a large Hamilton DAG in a single Prefect task, or smaller Prefect tasks and Hamilton modules might have been preferred.
 This shows how the Hamilton `Driver` brings flexibility to where and how you run your code.

 ## Prefect setup
 The easiest way to get this example running is to sign up for Prefect's free tier and follow the [Prefect Cloud Quickstart](https://docs.prefect.io/latest/cloud/cloud-quickstart/) section.
-The steps are:
+Don't want to sign up?
+Don't worry, as Prefect is open source, can instead opt to host and run everything yourself as described [here](https://docs.prefect.io/latest/host/).
+The steps to get started are:
 1. Signup for Prefect
 2. Create a workspace
 3. In this directory, create a virtual environment with the needed requirements.
 You can copy the commands below to do so.